Hey, Baby, What's Wrong: Plot

 Criss (James Marsden) wants to cook Liz Lemon (Tina Fey) a great Valentine's Day dinner.
-The two head to an IKEA to buy a dining room table together.
+The two head to an IKEA to buy a dining room table together (the "Kurtz", a reference to a character in Joseph Conrad's Heart of Darkness).
 In the store, they join other couples arguing over the furniture as metaphors for their respective relationships.
-Jack Donaghy and his mother-in-law, Diana (Mary Steenburgen), go to the United Nations to try getring Avery back from North Korea.
+Jack Donaghy and his mother-in-law, Diana (Mary Steenburgen), go to the United Nations to try getting Avery back from North Korea.
 Throughout the day, the two bond over the things they have in common and battle sexual tension due to their mutual attraction.

 Pete Hornberger (Scott Adsit) tries to prepare Jenna Maroney (Jane Krakowski) for her first live singing performance on America's Kidz Got Singing, where everyone is hoping that she will crash and burn following her cruel comments as a judge.
 Jenna can't sing well due to "the yips" that Pete, a former archer, diagnoses her with (as he too suffered from them at the 1984 Olympic trials).
 She eventually has a solid performance, as Pete realizes she needs pain to distract her from the pressure to sing well.
 He shoots her with an arrow from a cupid prop to help her perform successfully.
 Meanwhile, Kenneth Parcell (Jack McBrayer) trains his page replacement, Hazel (Kristen Schaal), who is horrified upon realizing how rude the people who work at TGS are.
 She is discouraged until she sees how amazing Liz's life is, which makes her feel ready to work as a page at the show.

 Tracy Jordan (Tracy Morgan) and Frank Rossitano (Judah Friedlander) decide to teach Lutz (John Lutz) "jerk"-esque ways to pick up emotionally vulnerable women.
 He tries them all out, but fails.
 Lutz realizes he still had a great time hanging out with Tracy and Frank all day, while they discover they have neglected their own respective partners.
 Liz resigns herself to the notion that she has lost another boyfriend, only to return home and find that Criss has cooked her an amazing Valentine's Day dinner.
 He tells her that he wasn't upset about their argument and that he does not mind when they disagree.
 Finally, Jack and Diana find a way to deal with their sexual tension by vigorously hitting the driving range together.